zaneobrien/OBrien_Zane-CSCI-2270-Final-Project/README.md

 comments,	enhancements,	and	bug	fixes.

 Open	issues/bugs
-- The way I had to implement the Bubble sort function seems to be really inefficent.
+- The way I had to implement the Bubble sort function seems to be really inefficent.      -fixed
-- Improve the printHashTable function.
-It is hard to visualize the hashTable the way I did it
+- Improve the printHash Table funtion, hard to visualize the hashTable.                   - fixed
-- maybe add a feature to read movie in from a txt file
+- maybe add a feature to read movie in from a txt file                                    - fixed